-NOTE: If you cannot iron immediately, roll linens in a towel or a plastic bag and temporarily store in the freezer for up to 24 hours.
+NOTE: If you cannot iron immediately, roll your luxury table linens in a towel or a plastic bag and temporarily store in the freezer for up to 24 hours.
 This trick will make your linens easier to iron while preventing mildew.

-Store tablecloths rolled around cardboard tubes or hung on hangers (without plastic) to prevent crease marks from setting, which can weaken fibers.
-Store in a well-ventilated place.
-Cover linens only in cotton, linen, or muslin, or wrap in acid-free tissue.
+Store table cloths rolled around cardboard tubes or hung on hangers (without plastic) to prevent crease marks from the setting, which can weaken fibers, durability, and the elegance overtime.
+Store your collection of table linens in a well-ventilated place.
+Cover your luxury linens only in cotton, linen, or muslin, or wrap in acid-free tissue.
 Never use plastic, cardboard, or cedar chests to store your fine table linens.

 Candle Wax: Scrape off as much of the wax as possible with the dull side of a knife, then iron between absorbent paper, changing paper until wax is absorbed.

-Coffee, Tea, Soda: Soak in hot water and pre-wash with stain remover.
-Repeat soaking process as needed, using fresh hot water and stain remover.
+Coffee, Tea, Soda: Soak your table cloths afflicted area in hot water and pre-wash with stain remover.
+Repeat the soaking process as needed, using fresh hot water and stain remover.

-White Wine: Rinse with Club Soda and pat the stain out against a clean white terry towel.
+White Wine: Rinse the table linens afflicted area with Club Soda and pat the stain out against a clean white terry towel.

-Red Wine: Cover with salt, then rinse with cool water.
+Red Wine: Cover the luxury table linens afflicted area with salt, then rinse with cool water.
 Repeat as needed with fresh cool water.

-Oils: Blot while still wet, then pre-treat with stain remover or liquid laundry detergent.
+Oils: Blot the table linens afflicted area while still wet, then pre-treat with stain remover or liquid laundry detergent.

-Grease: Sprinkle with cornstarch or baking soda and allow to sit so the powder soaks up the grease.
+Grease: Sprinkle the table cloths afflicted area with cornstarch or baking soda and allow to sit so the powder soaks up the grease.
 After the powder thickens, scrape away and repeat the process as needed.
 Be sure to brush off any remaining powder before laundering.

-Meat Juice or Tomato Juice: Rinse with cool water - never hot - and blot with a clean white terry towel.
+Meat Juice or Tomato Juice: Rinse the table linen with cool water - never hot - and blot with a clean white terry towel.

 Ink: Hold stain against a clean white terry towel and spray closely from behind with aerosol hair spray.
-Ink should transfer to the towel.
-Repeat as needed with clean portions of the towel, then launder.
+Ink should transfer from the table linen to the towel.
+Repeat as needed with clean portions of the towel, then launder (see above).

-Protect your investment with detergent formulated for fine linens
+Protect Luxury Table Linen with detergent formulated for fine linens

 Choosing the proper detergent can help extend the life and beauty of your table linens.
 At Fine Linen and Bath, we recommend using only detergents specially made for fine linens such as Heritage Park Fine Fabric Wash or Le Blanc Linen Wash.
 These products are formulated to remove tough stains; gently clean and preserve delicate thread fibers; and keep your linens looking beautiful over time.